 Get yourself a few good pairs of socks to keep you all the warmer on your winter holiday.

-These gloves weren’t the best at keeping my hands warm, but they are a stylish option if that’s what you’re after.
 Like socks, I believe that investing in good gloves is important.

 Protect your extremities.